 We look forward to continuing to find ways to partner with OEA and other labor partners such as SEIU Local 1021, AFSCME, UAOS, and the Building Trades to bring more resources to Oakland public schools, support teachers and district employees, and improve educational outcomes for Oakland's children and youth.

 3. Does GO want to eliminate seniority rights for teachers?

-No. We are fine with seniority playing a role in how the district places teachers.
-We do not, however, believe that it should be the end all, be all of every staffing decision.
-Teachers are important, teaching is extraordinarily complex, and effectiveness cannot be reduced to the number of years a teacher has been teaching.
+No. Seniority should play a role in how districts place teachers.
+We do not, however, believe that it should be the only or most important factor in every staffing decision.
+Teaching is extraordinarily complex, and effectiveness cannot be reduced to the number of years a teacher has been teaching.
 Many factors should be considered in hiring, placing, and retaining teachers, such as: